QwertyyDev/qUtils/README.md

-# GlyphUtils
+# qUtils

-**GlyphUtils** is a Minecraft utility plugin that provides several powerful **text tools** through a simple command and interactive GUI menus.
+**qUtils** is a Minecraft utility plugin that provides several powerful **text tools** through a simple command and interactive GUI menus.
 The plugin allows authorized players to quickly generate formatted text, gradients, and special symbols directly inside the game.

 The goal of GlyphUtils is to make text formatting easy for server staff.
 Instead of using websites or manually writing formatting codes, everything can be done in-game with a few clicks.

----

 ## MAIN COMMAND